Duterte Warns Those Who Violate Coronavirus Lockout Will Be Killed

 Get all the latest news on coronavirus and more delivered daily to your inbox. register here.

-Philippine President Rodrigo Duterte on Wednesday ordered the country’s police and military to kill “troublemakers” who violate coronavirus control measures.
+Philippine President Rodrigo Duterte ordered police and the military in the country on Wednesday to kill the troublemakers who violate the coronavirus lockdown.

 Duterte gave the warning in a televised address where he said that it was essential that everyone cooperate and follow the quarantine measures at home.
 He added that ill-treatment of medical workers would be considered a serious crime.